 Google offers a thorough guide on how to prepare your new site for a move, but we’d like to share some specific mistakes we’ve seen that have led to some bumpy website moves.

 Not implementing 301 permanent redirects from HTTP to HTTPS.

 Preserving your links is a high priority when moving your site to HTTPS.
 If you neglect this, you could end up with a bunch of broken links that will not only frustrate users but will sever valuable sources of precious link juice.
 301 redirects ensure that your old links send users (and search engines) toward the right places.

 Here’s how to use 301 redirects in the best way for SEO.

 Forgetting to update settings in Google Analytics.

-Google Analytics is one of the most powerful tools a webmaster can wield.
+Google Analytics is one of the most potent tools a webmaster can wield.
 But if you don’t update it for your HTTPS property, you’ll miss out on all the data for your new site.
 When ROI is on the line, that’s a mistake you can’t afford to make.

 Failing to update hard-coded links from HTTP to HTTPS.

 The irony is that all the things we’ve mentioned above are usually kept front-of-mind over the disavow file.
-Is it any wonder that, with so many critical pieces to include, something even as important as the disavow file gets forgotten?
+Is it any wonder that, with so many critical pieces to include, something even as crucial as the disavow file gets forgotten?